-The following table summarizes the preliminary fair value of the assets and liabilities assumed:
+The following table summarizes the fair value of the assets and liabilities assumed as originally allocated at the March 2, 2015 acquisition date:

 Assets acquired:

-Accounts receivable \$1,346
+Accounts receivable \$ 1,346

 Inventories 655

 Other current assets 21

 Property, plant and equipment 77

 Identifiable intangible assets 1,294

 Goodwill 1,630

 Total assets 5,023

 Liabilities assumed:

 Current liabilities 415

-Noncurrent deferred tax liability 718
+Deferred tax liability 718

 Total liabilities 1,133

-Purchase price \$3,890
+Purchase price \$ 3,890

 The fair value of accounts receivables represents the Company's best estimate of the outstanding receivables as of the acquisition that we estimate we will collect.
-In total, the gross balance due is \$1,346 of which we estimate all to be collectable.
+In total, the gross balance due is \$1,346 of which all were collected subsequent to acquisition.

-In total, \$34 of costs were incurred related to the Unitemp Transaction.
+In total, \$34 of costs were incurred related to the Unitemp Transaction in the year ended March 31, 2015.